“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

-This course is designed to develop your practical skills, and equip you to be a successful designer.
+Our BA (Hons) Textiles and Surface Design degree is designed to develop your practical skills and equip you to be a successful designer.
 As a graduate of this programme, some of the key skills you will possess include your creative ability, project management skills, IT and technical skills, ability to work independently, interpretation of materials, and commercial awareness.
 You’ll also be able to critically evaluate and interpret materials, research designs, predict trends and communicate with clients, manufacturing staff, buyers and retailers.

-You can work in the textiles industry, or use your creative flair and ability to generate ideas and concepts to match a brief, in many other sectors.
-Graduates are currently using their experience to pursue careers as studio designers, in fashion retail roles, interior design, illustration, product design, as self-employed designer-makers and entrepreneurs, and as teachers in educational establishments or art gallery environments.
-Others progress to self-employment, often designing and producing work for exhibitions, direct sale or through retail craft outlets.
+You can work in the textiles industry or use your creative flair and ability to generate ideas and concepts to match a brief in many other sectors.
+Graduates are currently using their experience to pursue careers as studio designers, in fashion retail roles, interior design, illustration, as self-employed designer-makers and entrepreneurs, and as teachers in educational establishments or art gallery environments.
+Others progress to self-employment, often designing and producing work for exhibitions, direct sale, or through retail craft outlets.

-Postgraduate study provides the opportunity to develop and experiment with ideas and techniques and to extend personal expertise into related areas.
-The job market is competitive so you may find that taking a one-year master’s or professional short course, for example in computer-aided design (CAD), helps give you the edge, particularly when combined with relevant work experience and enables you to further develop your portfolio.
+Postgraduate study provides the opportunity to develop and experiment with ideas and techniques and extend personal expertise into related areas.
+The job market is competitive, so you may find that taking a master’s degree or professional short course that enables you to develop your portfolio further, for example, our MA (Specialist Title) via Creative Practice, helps give you the edge, particularly when combined with relevant work experience.

 Graduates can use the qualification as a stepping-stone into a range of other careers.
 For some of these roles, relevant experience and/or postgraduate study may be required.
 They include: